dvoraka/av-service/performance.md

 Socket pooling is default.

 #### Feb 17, 2017
-With experimental ClamAV socket pooling.
+With an experimental ClamAV socket pooling.

 run | 1. | 2. | 3. | 4. | 5.
 ---|---|---|---|---|---
 msg/s | 563 | 559 | 560 | 556 | 553

-Without socket pooling.
+Without the socket pooling.

 run | 1. | 2. | 3. | 4. | 5.
 ---|---|---|---|---|---